Fluency Practice Passages

 - One-on-One: Read the Fluency Practice Passage aloud so the student can hear fluent reading.
 Have the student read the passage.
 If the student stumbles on a word, read the word aloud and have the student repeat it.

 - Independent Timed Reading: Give the student a stopwatch to time the reading.
 The student starts timing as he or she begins a passage and stops it at the end of the passage.
 Have the student record the reading time on a chart or graph.
-Calculate the words per minute.

 - Paired Readings: Have students work in pairs and time each other.
 At the end of one minute, the partner with the timer says, "Stop," and circles the last word read.
-The partner then marks the number of words read on the words-per-minute chart at the bottom of the page.
+This partner then marks the number of words read on the chart at the bottom of the page.
 After several readings, the partners switch roles.